 I specialize in working with individuals and couples who have endured a loss in life.
-Loss is present in the death of a family member or beloved pet, the end of a relationship, the onset of chronic illness, coming out as LGBT, a troubled (or absent) sex life, a breakdown in communication within a partnership, changing careers, finishing school or being laid off from a job.
+Loss is present in the death of a family member or beloved pet, the end of a relationship, the onset of chronic illness, coming out as LGBT, a troubled (or lacking) sex life, a breakdown in communication within a partnership, changing careers, finishing school or being laid off from a job.
 Even aging or a change in our physical appearance, such as weight gain, can create feelings of grief.

 I work from the assumption that you are the ultimate expert on your life, not me, and that you just need some support during a time of transition, or some help getting "un-stuck" from a pattern that isn't serving you anymore.
 I won't judge you, or tell you what choices to make, and I don't assume there is something "wrong" with you.
 (In fact, I think that seeking personal therapy is one of the healthiest, most self-affirming choices you can make!)
 I also won't stare blankly in a way that makes you squirm, with an occasional "Mmm hmmm" before announcing, "I'm afraid our time is up for this week."